hoophopp/hoophopp/README.md

 ### 📦 Frontend Knowledge
 - Studied **React.js** thoroughly (but not currently using it in projects)
 - Can build modern UIs with **HTML/CSS** and a touch of **JavaScript magic**
-- Not doing deep UX research — I focus on **interface design**, not user psychology
+- Not doing deep UX research  I focus on **interface design**, not user psychology

 ---

 ## 🚀 What I'm Focused On

 🎯 **Backend Development with JavaScript**
-I’m currently going deep into Node.js — from core modules to async patterns, middleware, APIs, authentication, and more.
-I'm building real-world applications to master event-driven architectures and scalable systems.
+I’m currently going deep into Node.js from core modules to async patterns, middleware, APIs, authentication, and more.
+I'm building real-world applications to master event driven architectures and scalable systems.

 🎯 **Real Projects**
-I prefer working on **practical, real-life projects** over toy examples.
+I prefer working on **practical, reallife projects** over toy examples.
 I love challenges like:
 - Collaborative tools
 - Real-time apps
 - RESTful and secure backend APIs

 🎯 **Freelancing Prep**
-My long-term goal is to become a **freelance backend developer** and work on global projects where I can apply all my backend skills with creativity and autonomy.
+My longterm goal is to become a **freelance backend developer** and work on global projects where I can apply all my backend skills with creativity and autonomy.

 ---